mesosphere/cnvs/docs/layout/pods/index.md

 toc: true
 ---

 Use the class `.pod` to apply vertical and horizontal margin to any component.
 By default, margin is applied evenly to all sides of the pod.
-However, with the provided classes you can override this to behave differently &mdash; taller, shorter, narower, wider, or no padding at all.
+However, with the provided classes you can override this to behave differently -- taller, shorter, narower, wider, or no padding at all.

 <div class="panel">